AlphaNightLight/UnitnBookingBot/README.md

 - `info/`: folder containing additional information on the project.
   - `api_reference.txt`: plain text reporting links to the official documentations of all the libraries used in this project.
   - `cheatsheet.md`: Markdown file presenting a summary of the command usages and the database structure.
+  - `mainpage.txt`: plain text used to create the home page in the Doxygen documentation.
   - `UnitnBookingBot.pptx`: Power Point presentation of the project.

 - `pictures/`: folder containing the pictures used in the report and the documentation.